 Rufus: (serious) I think he's been schtupping Blair Waldorf.

-- The opening credits from Laverne and Shirley begins with the title characters chanting the immortal verse
+- The opening credits from Laverne & Shirley begins with the title characters chanting the immortal verse

 One, two, three, four,